aws-samples/amazon-chime-sdk-click-to-call/README.md

 This starter project combines three Amazon Chime SDK components to create a demo to connect a customer using Amazon Chime SDK Meetings with an agent using a standard SIP based PBX.
 Everything required to use this demo is included in the AWS Cloud Development Kit (AWS CDK) deployment.

+## Updates

+Several pieces of this have been updated to use a new technique of connecting the WebRTC client to the telephony client.
+These changes are primarily in the `callControl.js` and `smaHandler.ts` files.

 ## Prerequisites

 Basic understanding of: